ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Design Requirements

-The following are design requirements for modelling the SIMAP.
-They are derived from the core requirements collected from the operators and although there is some duplication, these are focused on summarizing the requirements for the design of the model and API:
+The following are the design requirements for the SIMAP YANG Module(s):

 REQ-TOPO-ONLY:
 : SIMAP should contain only topological information.